intel-unesp-mcp/infieri2019-session2/README.md

 loop iterations between the spawned threads; you can do both things at once with the fused `#pragma omp parallel for` directive).
 Save the modified source as `openmp_v1.c`, compile and execute the binary on the host system, checking the result.
-Recompile the source using the `-mmic` flag, upload the corresponding binary to one of the coprocessors, connect to it using ssh and execute it there.

 **1.4.3** Have a look at source file `openmp_v2.c`.
 In this slightly modified version, constant variable `nthreads` is initialized with the